SFU Develops New Model for Video Data Storage Using Digital Fingerprints

 Scientists from Russia and Malaysia have developed a new video data storage technology

-Scientists from the Institute of Space and Information Technologies of the Siberian Federal University (SFU), together with colleagues from the University Utara Malaysia, have developed a new video data storage model that significantly simplifies and speeds up the process of finding the necessary fragments in large volumes of video information.
+Scientists from the Institute of Space and Information Technologies of the Siberian Federal University (SFU), together with colleagues from the Malaysian University of Utara, have developed a new video data storage model that significantly simplifies and speeds up the process of finding the necessary fragments in large volumes of video information.
 This innovation is especially important for processing data from surveillance cameras.

 Unlike traditional methods, where you had to watch the entire video stream to find the desired fragment, the new technology uses hashing, creating a "digital fingerprint" of each frame.
 This not only allows you to quickly find the necessary fragments, but also guarantees the immutability of the video recording, protecting it from fakes.